LegendaryOctoSniffle/Parts/README.md

 * LM8UU 8mm linear bearing (x1)
   For our sled to slide up and down the guide rod, we'll need to equip it with a linear bearing.
 [Ebay](https://www.ebay.com/itm/141843551594) We won't be making any other purchases from this seller, so I would recommend buying all three now.

 Most of the items that I've linked to are sold by Zyltech.
 We'll be making most of our subsequent purchases from Zyltech as well.
 Some of their items offer a combined shipping discount.
-If you want to take advantage of free shipping then you can order up to three of all of the items I've listed from Zyltech: we'll need them later.
+If you want to take advantage of free shipping then you can order up to three of all of the items I've listed from Zyltech: we'll need them for the other two legs.